MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 `<profiles>`: This section defines different profiles or build configurations for the project.
 Profiles allow you to customize the build process for specific scenarios.

-`Regression`, `Smoke`, and other profiles: Each profile is associated with a specific type of test suite, like "Regression" or "Smoke."
-Within each profile, the maven-surefire-plugin is configured to execute tests based on a corresponding TestNG XML file.
+`Regression`, `Smoke`, and other profiles: Each profile is associated with a specific type of test suite, like "[Regression](src/test/java/Runner/RegressionTests.xml)" or "[Smoke](src/test/java/Runner/SmokeTests.xml)".Within each profile, the maven-surefire-plugin is configured to execute tests based on a corresponding TestNG XML file.

-**In summary, the "pom.xml" file is the cornerstone of a Maven project.
+**In summary, the "[pom.xml](pom.xml)" file is the cornerstone of a Maven project.
 It manages project metadata, dependencies, properties, and build profiles.
 The project's dependencies are crucial libraries like Selenium, TestNG, and Extent Reports, while profiles allow for different test configurations.
 Overall, this file plays a pivotal role in automating Selenium tests effectively and consistently.**

 # ✳️ Run Locally